univr-GRAIL/DiskNeuralRTI/README.md

 ## Create a virtual environment:
     python -m venv neuralenv
 ### Activate a virtual environment:
 On Windows:
        neuralenv\Scripts\activate
 On Linux/macOS:
        source neuralenv/bin/activate
 ## Install Dependencies:
-    Please install the dependencies using the following command:
+Install the dependencies using the following command:
     pip install -r requirements.txt
     Make sure you're in a Python environment, neuralenv
 ## Training
     To train **DiskNeuralRTI** on your dataset, modify the training parameters.